Overview

 Notable Representations

-In Irizarry v.
+- Irizarry v.
 Orlando Utilities Commission (M.D.
-Fla.), Michael represented a group of suburban Orlando homeowners as plaintiffs in environmental litigation against the Orlando Utilities Commission and several real estate developers.
-When the Commission—among the largest municipal utilities in the country—moved for judgment on the pleadings based on sovereign immunity, Michael authored the plaintiffs’ opposition brief and argued the plaintiffs’ position in federal court against a managing partner.
-Michael won—in sweeping fashion.
-The Court held that the Commission was ineligible for sovereign immunity both under the specific statute in question and categorically as a municipal body.
-You can read Michael’s brief here, his oral argument here, and the Court’s opinion here.
+Fla.)
+Represented homeowners in environmental litigation against the Orlando Utilities Commission and real estate developers.
+Michael authored the plaintiffs’ opposition to the Commission’s sovereign-immunity motion and successfully argued the issue in federal court against a managing partner.
+The Court held that the Commission was not entitled to sovereign immunity either under the governing statute or as a municipal entity.
 The Orlando Sentinel hailed the decision as an “important victor[y].”
-Michael’s co-counsel lauded his oral advocacy:

 Honors & Distinctions